kaschaal/resource-scarcity-cheating/README.md

-README for data associated with “Resource scarcity prevents cheating in a highly social bacterium”
+README for data associated with “Ecological histories determine the success of social exploitation”

 ## Overview
 This project investigates the effect of the level of nutrient availability on subsequent proficiency of sporulation in a cooperatively sporulating soil bacterium.
 It comprises two experiments.
 The raw data from these experiments may be found in the files: